 - 1. Motor is overheating and tripping out on internal overload protector... - a.
-Motor air vents clogged with lint.
+Motor air vents clogged with lint. - b.

-- b.
 Low voltage to motor. - c.
 Failed motor. - d.
-Basket (tumbler) is binding, check for an obstruction. - e.
+Basket (tumbler) is binding...check for an obstruction. - e.
 Failed idler bearings or basket (tumbler) bearings.

-E. Fan/blower motor is not operating (does not start)...
+E. Blower/fan motors are not operating (does not start)...

-- 1. Failed blower (impellor/fan) motor contactor (relay). - 2.
-Failed blower (impellor/fan) motor. - F. Fan/blower motor operates okay for a few minutes, then stops and will not restart... - 1.
-Motor is overheating and tripping out on internal overload protector... - a.
-Motor air vents clogged with lint. - b.
-Low voltage to motor. - c.
-Failed motor. - d.
-Failed blower (impellor/fan) is out of balance.
+- 1. Failed blower (impellor and fan) motor contactor (relay). - 2.
+Failed blower (impellor and fan) motor.

+F. Blower/fan motors operates okay for a few minutes, then stops and will not restart...

+- 1. Motor is overheating and tripping out on internal overload protector...

+- a.
+Motor air vents clogged with lint.

+- b.
+Low voltage to motor.

+- c.
+Failed motor.

+- d.
+Failed blower (impellor and fan) is out of balance.

-G. Both drive motor and blower (impellor/fan) motor (for reversing models only) are not operating (DO NOT start) and indicator light is on...
+G. Both drive motor and blower (impellor and fan) motor (Reversing Models ONLY) are not operating (DO NOT start) and indicator light is on...

-- 1. Fault at L1 or L2 termination(s) between the terminal block and contactors (relays). - 2.
-Failed contactors (both blower [impellor/fan] motor and drive motor). - 3.
-Failed motors (both blower [impellor/fan] motor and drive motor).
+- 1. Fault at L1 or L2 terminations between the terminal block and contactors (relays). - 2.
+Failed contactors (both blower [impellor and fan] and drive). - 3.
+Failed motors (both blower [impellor and fan] motor and drive motor).

-H. Heating unit is not operating (no heat)...no voltage at the heating unit (i.e., Direct Spark Ignition [DSI] module)...
+H. Heating unit is not operating (no heat)...no voltage at heating unit (i.e., Gas Model - Direct Spark Ignition [DSI] module) when dryer is first started...